 Since WhatsApp uses two-factor authentication for security, you may receive a code to access the account.
 If you didn’t request verification, that’s probably someone attempting to steal your account data.

-Be aware of fake memberships that are offering exclusive versions of WhatsApp.
-The WhatsApp Gold scam is a common one, where you get an invitation to a special edition of the platform.
-That may look tempting, but WhatsApp only has one version, so the invitation could be malware, and if you enter your information, the hacker could take over your phone and access your data.
+Be aware of fake memberships that claim to offer exclusive versions of WhatsApp.
+The WhatsApp Gold scam is common: you receive an invitation to a special edition of the platform.
+That may look tempting, but WhatsApp only has one version, so the invitation could be malware.
+If you enter your information, the hacker could take over your phone and access your data.
 Don’t give out your phone number, as that gives criminals access to your information.
+Learn more about the risks of a compromised number.

 Data sharing